OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

 Android apps can expose functionality through deep links (which are a part of Intents).
-They can expose functionality to
+They can expose functionality to:

-- other apps (via IPC mechanisms, such as Intents, Binders, Android Shared Memory (ASHMEM), or BroadcastReceivers),
+- other apps (via deep links or other IPC mechanisms, such as Intents or BroadcastReceivers).
 - the user (via the user interface).

 None of the input from these sources can be trusted; it must be validated and/or sanitized.
 Validation ensures processing of data that the app is expecting only.
 If validation is not enforced, any input can be sent to the app, which may allow an attacker or malicious app to exploit app functionality.